Derby Arena: Cycling

 The Arena hosted its first major track meeting in August 2015, when it hosted the opening round of the 2015-16 Revolution series, featuring a number of Olympic and World champions including Bradley Wiggins, Mark Cavendish, Laura Trott, Joanna Rowsell Shand, Jason Kenny and Ed Clancy.

 Badminton

 National Badminton League franchise Team Derby played at the Arena during the league's first season in 2014–15, before relocating to the University of Derby Sports Centre.

+Boxing

+The venue hosted the 2024 England Boxing National Amateur Championships (formerly the ABA Championships), which is the premier amateur boxing tournament in England.

 Entertainment

 Derby City Council relocated their annual pantomime to the Arena from 2015 onwards, following the fire-related closure of the former Assembly Rooms venue.
 Other events to take place at the Arena include comedy shows by Jimmy Carr and Russell Brand.
 The venue's first music concert took place in October 2016, with the Happy Mondays supported by The Bluetones and Cast.